Vico1993/rob-clip/README.md

 -   Re-Structure the project (WIP)
 -   When enter on the list, set the old value to the clipboard
 -   Daemon with a command ?
+    -   Update command ?
+That will pull the last release from Github ?
+-   Unit Test ??